llajas/homelab/system/metallb-system/README.md

    router peers are expanded.
 2. Migrate the first-wave direct VIP services to `loadBalancerClass: metallb`.
 3. Remove Cilium-specific LB IPAM annotations from migrated services.
-4. Narrow the Cilium LB IPAM pool to the Cilium-owned VIPs if desired.
+4. Narrow the Cilium LB IPAM pool to the remaining Cilium-owned VIPs if desired.